Esper89/Subnautica-TerrainPatcher/README.md

 ### Patch Loading

-To load a terrain patch, just distribute your `.optoctreepatch` file alongside your mod. **Terrain Patcher will find and load all `.optoctreepatch` files placed anywhere in the `BepInEx/plugins` folder or any subfolder**, so you don't need to do anything else to make sure your terrain patch gets loaded.
+To load a terrain patch, just distribute your `.optoctreepatch` file alongside your mod. **Terrain Patcher will find and load all `.optoctreepatch` files placed anywhere in the `BepInEx` folder or any subfolder**, so you don't need to do anything else to make sure your terrain patch gets loaded.

 Terrain Patcher also currently supports loading patches via the `TerrainPatcher.TerrainRegistry.PatchTerrain` method, but this method is deprecated and may be